thestippe/thestippe.github.io/_drafts/statistics/regression.md

 ## Regression

-In regression we want to model the dependence of one variable
+In regression, we want to model the dependence of one variable
 $$Y$$ on one or more external variables $$X$$.
 In other words, we are trying to determine an $f$ such that